rehanganapathy/potato-disease-classification/README.md

 # potato-disease-classification
 A potato disease classification model, that has trained the PlantVillage dataset from Kaggle and can predict stages of blight in a potato leaf.
 For training the model tensorflow with keras has been used and google cloud has been used for the deployment of the function, it is actually pretty simple.
+The model has been deployed on google cloud, check the gcp folder for more details.
 The web and mobile apps use react and react-native respectively.